sarahbroton/SVG-Logo-Maker-Node.js/README.md

-# SVG Logo Maker
+# SVG Logo Maker with Node.js
     * using Object Oriented Programming

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

 ## Description

-Have fun using this CLI app for a quick-and-easy Logo Maker.
+Have fun using this CLI for a quick-and-easy Logo Maker.
 Brand yourself.
 This app will allow you choices for the shape (circle, triangle, square), the shape's color (using a keyword or hexadecimal number), and special three characters of your choice.
 Image rendered SVG.